Hijri era

 The Hijri era (التقويم الهجري) is the calendar era used to record dates in the Islamic world.
 Its epoch (start point of the era) is the year in which Muhammad and his followers migrated from Mecca to Yathrib (now Medina), in 622 CE.
 This event, known as the Hijrah, is commemorated in Islam for its role in the founding of the first Muslim community (ummah).
-Time in this era is measured by two principal calendars: the lunar Hijri calendar (known in the West as the "Islamic calendar" (Note: although it is not the only calendar used by Muslims.)) which counts lunar years since the Hijrah and which is used by most Muslims around the world; and the solar Hijri calendar (also known as the "Persian calendar") which counts solar years since the Hijrah and which is used in Iran.
+Time in this era is measured by two principal calendars: the "Islamic" lunar Hijri calendar, which counts lunar years of 354 to 355 days, and the "Persian" solar Hijri calendar, which counts solar years of 365 to 366 days.